 There is a saying that the successful don’t do different things.
 They just do the same things differently.
 For aspiring gamers looking to go pro, choosing a monitor involves a lot of research and product comparisons.
 There are a few important specifications that they usually take into account while comparing monitors, such as resolution, size, bezel size, contrast ratio, and refresh rates.
 Gamers generally focus on the supported resolution of the monitor to match it with the graphics card’s capabilities.

-However, did you know that professional gamers also stress on the response time of monitors while researching and comparing products?
+However, did you know that professional gamers also stress the response time of monitors while researching and comparing products?
 A professional gamer would prefer to have a monitor with a low response time than a monitor supporting QHD or 4K resolution.
-It’s the same research, just done bit differently.
+It’s the same research, just done a bit differently.
 Barring the in-game skills, the difference between a few milliseconds is all that separates them from amateurs.

 To keep things simple, monitor response time is the speed at which a monitor changes the display colors, and it is measured in milliseconds.
 Low response time enables a monitor to change colors quickly and reduce ghosting and motion blur during gameplay.